Applications Guide

 - For more information about Kustomize, see the official documentation

-- To learn how Flux integrates with Kustomize, refer to the Flux Kustomize documentation
+- To learn how Argo CD integrates with Kustomize, refer to the Argo CD Kustomize documentation

-Execute the following command to create a port-forward for the flux UI:
+Execute the following command to create a port-forward for the Argo CD UI:

 Best Practices